 Greg Neagle, Walt Disney Animation StudiosGreg has created or contributed to several tools used by Mac systems administrators around the world.
 Among those are Munki, a software deployment framework, Reposado, a platform-agnostic replacement for Apple's Software Update service, and AutoPkg, a tool to automate obtaining and preparing software for mass deployment.
-Greg is pleased to return to the MacTech Conference for the eighth year.
+Greg is pleased to return to the MacTech Conference for the seventh year.

 Jack-Daniyel Strong, Strong SolutionsJack is the President of J-D Strong Consulting, Inc. and Strong Solutions.
 As a member of the Apple Consultants Network, grew from a one-man consultancy into an Apple Authorized Reseller and Service Provider for the Eastern Washington and Northern Idaho area.
 Most recently, JD joined the team of Watchman Monitoring to help with documentation and support.